-This Cranberry Walnut Chicken Salad Recipe is easy to make with leftover chicken and full of flavor!
-It has nutty crunch from walnuts, bursts of sweet/tart cranberries, and a creamy dressing.
+Cranberry walnut chicken salad is packed with flavor and easy to make with leftover chicken (or turkey)!
+It has nutty crunch from walnuts, bursts of sweet/tart cranberries, and a savory creamy dressing.

 The other day Mike and I went to Al Mubarakiya, the old market here in Kuwait.
 (If you’re interested, you can check out my photos of the old market here on my Instagram feed.)
 We had absolutely no intention of buying anything.
 Famous last words, lol!